 As many of you have likely noticed, the outlook on the Montreal real estate market is somewhat conflicting.
 Some believe prices are going to go down slightly (or dramatically, depending on who you ask) as the second wave of COVID-19 hits, businesses suffer, and some people lose their livelihoods.
-This could force some homeowners to sell their home, particularly as the mortgage deferral program comes to an end and individual financial situations become tougher.
+This could force some homeowners to put up their homes for sale, particularly as the mortgage deferral program comes to an end and individual financial situations become tougher.

 What we’re seeing right now, though, is a hot and fast market.

-A limited inventory of homes for sale (supply) coupled with increased demand (buyers) has pushed prices up significantly over the last couple of years in the Greater Montreal real estate market, even and especially during the pandemic.
+A limited inventory of homes for sale and commercial real estate for sale (supply) coupled with increased demand (buyers) has pushed prices up significantly over the last couple of years in the Greater Montreal real estate market, even and especially during the pandemic.
 We’re seeing multiple offer situations and sales over the asking price regularly.
-When you are starting your entity formation, you can choose to function as a sole proprietorship, partnership, LLC, corporation, etc.
+When you are starting your entity formation, you can choose to function as a sole proprietorship, partnership, LLC, corporation, on demand real estate licensing school , etc.

 But we’re also just starting to see more price adjustments (reductions) and more homes selling the old-fashioned way: with just one offer!